Beetle in a dream walking calmly into a circle of warm golden light from darkness

 This may be relationships of the same type, repeating themselves.
 The same conflict in different costumes.
 A habit you “quit” — and didn’t.
 A thought from which there is no escape.

 Cockroaches don’t die because they have almost no pain receptors in most organs and they adapt to poisons.
 Translated: a recurring pattern doesn’t die because the approach you’ve been using to address it is ineffective.
 A different one is needed.
+On a human scale, the same returning pattern wears the face of a conflict or grudge from the past surfacing again.

 Ask yourself: “Is there something in my life I keep trying to ‘kill’ with the same method — and it keeps coming back?
 What if I tried a fundamentally different approach — not fighting it, but understanding: why does this keep living?”